Bon Jovi 7800 Fahrenheit review

 Bon Jovi: 7800° Fahrenheit (1985) Review

-Back in the 1980s, a band’s second album would often make or break their career.
+Back in the 1980s, a band’s second album could make or break them.
+One misstep on the Sunset Strip and the industry moved on without you.

 7800° Fahrenheit